 “PENZTERH” and “PENZJOV”: For card-to-card transfers, only those transactions that are processed in payment card systems inside (on-us) or outside the bank and are initiated by providing the beneficiary’s card number should be reported here.
 Other (e.g. fintech) account-funding transactions (AFTs) initiated with a payment card but not by providing the recipient’s card number should not be reported here, but under the code “VASAR”.
-Report credit transfer orders initiated by payment card in table 01 of the P12 data report.
+Report credit transfer orders initiated by payment card in Table 01 of the P12 data report.